 Heritage: Started in 2016 on Kickstarter, made in the U.S.

-What Else They Make: Field Company released a Dutch oven in December 2020, a big expansion for them.
+What Else They Make: Field Company also makes a Dutch oven and, new for 2021, a griddle pan.
 But they also offer plenty of extras to help your cast iron along (like scrubbers and seasoning oils, which they explain in their detailed maintenance guides) as well as kitchen accoutrement like spices and tableware.

 Heritage: Started in 2015, made in South Carolina

-What Else They Make: They offer a Chef line of skillets, which is designed for easier stovetop use thanks to longer handles and curved sides.
-And if you think these skillets are gorgeous, check out the Dutch ovens and handmade carbon steel pieces designed with Robert Thomas, a blacksmith in their home base of Charleston.
+What Else They Make: They offer a Chef line of skillets designed for easier stovetop use thanks to longer handles and curved sides.
+If you think these skillets are gorgeous, check out the Dutch ovens and handmade carbon steel pieces designed with Robert Thomas, a blacksmith in their home base of Charleston.
 And if you want to give one as a gift, they now do engraving, a rarity among cast iron makers.

 Heritage: A private label brand from Walmart, made in China